ovh/venom/executors/plugins/odbc/README.md

           - result.queries.__Len__ ShouldEqual 1
 ```

-*note: in the example above, the results of each command is stored in the results array
+*note: in the example above, the results of each command are stored in the results array*

 ## SQL drivers